Stop Paying Twice: You probably already got a Microsoft license

 The issue isn't that Microsoft hides these features.
 IT teams often don't realize how broad and mature Microsoft's ecosystem has become.
 A quick scan reveals just how much capability is baked into standard licenses:

 These are not "extras" hidden behind additional paywalls.
-They're included — right now — in the licenses many organizations already have.
+They're included and free— right now — in the licenses many organizations already have.

 Table 1: The different Microsoft basic licenses have many additional features beyond the classical office functionality.
 The above list shows some of the capabilities.